|

 In philosophical systems of Socrates, Plato, Aristotle, Democritus, Epicurus or

-in other philosophical systems there is no sufficient systematized description
+in other philosophical systems of ancient Greek there is no sufficient systematized

-mythological Theogony of Hesiod the structure of a material world is
+mythological Theogony of Hesiod it is possible to see that structures of a material world

 systematized enough for comparison with physiognomy of a human face.
-Namely from
+Namely in

-the point of view of myths the matter is a conglomerate of Chaos, Eros, Gaia,
+Greek myths the matter is a conglomerate of Chaos, Eros, Gaia, Tartarus, Uranus

-Tartarus and Uranus which are comparable to five physiognomic levels of sphere
+who are comparable to five physiognomic levels in sphere

 of feelings that is shown on the scheme: